AlexSRH/AlexSRH/README.md

 Here, you can look what I am studying.

 - 🌱 I’m currently learning NodeJs and ReactJs.
-- 🤔 I’m looking for help with NextJs
+- 🤔 I’m looking for help with NextJs.
-- 💬 Ask me about Express, Typescript and
+- 💬 Ask me about Express and Typescript.

 <!--
 - 🔭 I’m currently working on ...